FOREX-UK election upset pummels pound, other currencies stay calm

 * Movements in dollar, euro and yen limited, Comey taken in stride

-* Broader market focus shifts to next week's Fed meeting (Updates British election details)
+* Broader market focus shifts to next week's Fed meeting (Adds details and quotes, updates prices)

 By Shinichi Saoshiro